 Under certain conditions soil can become water repellent resulting in changes to hydrological behaviour, nutrient uptake and plant growth.

 Soil water repellency has been recognized in most parts of the world and has been observed in all soil types from sand to clay.
 Although water repellency in soil has several possible origins, numerous researchers agree that it is caused by an organic coating on the soil particles.

 When does it occur?

 Water repellency is influenced by season and soil water content.
 In most cases, repellency decreases during wet autumn and winter months and is most severe during dry periods in spring and summer.
-Research has shown that patches of soil can become water repellent to a depth of up to 16.5 cm thus forming blocks of repellent soil which are surrounded by normal wettable soil.
+Research has shown that patches of soil can become water repellent to a depth of 20 cm or more thus forming blocks of repellent soil which are surrounded by normal wettable soil.
 Rain and irrigation are not absorbed through the surface of a dry patch or from the water table below.